marizethpb/Economic-Data-Analysis-with-R/README.md

 # ANALYZING COMMODITY GROUP INFLATION EXPECTATIONS AND LENDING RATES WITH THE NEO-FISHER EFFECT
-This is thesis work (Briña, Galapate, Manlapig, & Rosero, 2024).
+This is our thesis work (Briña, Galapate, Manlapig, & Rosero, 2024).

 ## What is Neo-Fisher Effect
 Neo-Fisher is an economic theory that states that interest rate causes the inflation expectation.